Aliases for FBXW4 Gene

 GeneCards Summary for FBXW4 Gene

 FBXW4 (F-Box And WD Repeat Domain Containing 4) is a Protein Coding gene.
-Diseases associated with FBXW4 include split-hand/foot malformation 3 and split hand.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Protein folding.
+Diseases associated with FBXW4 include Split Hand-Foot Malformation and Split-Hand/Foot Malformation 3.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Chaperonin-mediated protein folding.